SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X.md

     $ rvm install 2.3.7

+If you are still getting openssl issues here despite installing rvm with autolibs enabled, see the troubleshooting section below.

 ## Step 7.
 Verify environment

 Run each of the following just to check that you get sensible numbers out of each of them: